Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 At the National Medical Clinic, you can also get medical help from Pulmonologists, Psychiatrists, and Infectious Disease specialists on request.
 Moreover, they also offer Anesthetic Cosmetic Plastic Surgery.

-Well equipped with X-ray machines, Electrocardiogram, Ultrasonography machines, and Audiometry & Tympanometry, this clinic also has a laboratory for various medical tests.
+This clinic is well equipped with X-ray machines, electrocardiograms, ultrasound machines, audiometry, and tympanometry.
+It also has a laboratory for various medical tests.

-They do not accept Japanese Health Insurance; however, they help the patients out with any required insurance forms for their international health insurance claims.
+They do not accept Japanese Health Insurance; however, they help the patients with required insurance forms for their international health insurance claims.

 Please note that being a clinic, they do not have inpatient services for hospitalization and also do not offer emergency medical services.